iNavFlight/inav/docs/LED pin PWM.md

 Mode is configured using led_pin_pwm_mode setting.

 ## Low
- LED Pin is initialized to output low level and can be used to generate PWM signal. ws2812 strip can not be controlled.
+ LED Pin is initialized to output low level by default and can be used to generate PWM signal. ws2812 strip can not be controlled.

 ## High
- LED Pin is initialized to output high level and can be used to generate PWM signal. ws2812 strip can not be controlled.
+ LED Pin is initialized to output high level by default and can be used to generate PWM signal. ws2812 strip can not be controlled.

-## Shared low ( default)
+## Shared low (default)
  LED Pin is used to drive WS2812 strip.
 Pauses between pulses are low: